 Top 10 Best Portable Garmin Handheld GPS Units In 2017 Reviews

 The next model down the line is the base model in the 64 series.
 This is a great device to own if you’re not keen on all the extra features.
 It still has the same great quality 2.6″ color display, 4GB of internal memory and dual battery system.
-It has a 16 hour battery life, which is enough for a typical full day of travelling.
+It has a 16-hour battery life, which is enough for a typical full day of traveling.
 It comes preloaded with 250,000 caches with descriptions from Geocaching.com, displaying key information about locations.

 Coming with US topographic data, this model is a great high-end handheld GPS.
 The 4 inch LCD display is brilliant and it is readable even while it is bright outside.
-The 3 axis compass and barometric altimeter keeps you locked in, no matter where you are.
+The 3 axis compass and barometric altimeter keep you locked in, no matter where you are.
 The high-sensitivity GPS receiver is very precise.
-It also comes standard with a 5 MP digital camera with automatic geo-tagging.
-The device is preloaded with US Topo, and worldwide basemaps.
+It also comes standard with a 5 MP digital camera with automatic geotagging.
+The device is preloaded with US Topo and worldwide base maps.

-If you’re looking for a suitable device to take on camping adventures or road trips, this high end GPS is a great solution.
-Along with the GPS capabilities, it comes with a 8MP digital camera for recording all the important moments.
-It uses dual-band GPS/GLONASS satellite positioning, and has three separate sensors.
-It is compatible with ANT or bluetooth technology to wirelessly share routes, waypoints, geocaches and more.
+If you’re looking for a suitable device to take on camping adventures or road trips, this high-end GPS is a great solution.
+Along with the GPS capabilities, it comes with an 8MP digital camera for recording all the important moments.
+It uses dual-band GPS/GLONASS satellite positioning and has three separate sensors.
+It is compatible with ANT or Bluetooth technology to wirelessly share routes, waypoints, geocaches and more.
 It comes preloaded with topographic map data, and the dual battery system allows you to switch between AA batteries or the included battery pack.